helix-editor/helix/docs/CONTRIBUTING.md

 Existing tests can be used as examples.
 Helpers can be found in [helpers.rs][helpers.rs]

+# Changelog

+Helix maintains a detalied changelog in `CHANGELOG.md`.
+A relevant changelog entry is **required** in (almost) all PRs and checked automatically by CI.
+Make sure that your changelog entry matches the style of previous changelog entries.

 ## Minimum Stable Rust Version (MSRV) Policy

 Helix follows the MSRV of Firefox.